chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 **Download and parse a configuration file**

-A common use case is to download a configuration file, parse it and then use the values in templates and to control other configuration.
+A common use case is to download a configuration file, parse it, and then use the values in templates and to control other configuration.

 And important distinction to make is that the downloaded configuration file